Toronto WSIB Claim Denials and Appeals Lawyers

 The adjudicator responding to your appeal will review all new evidence you have submitted and decide to either:

-• Overturn the denial, OR
+- Overturn the denial, OR

-• Move the case to a formal hearing
+- Move the case to a formal hearing

 3. Workplace Safety and Insurance Appeals Tribunal (WSIAT)

 The decision you receive from the ASD is the final decision of the WSIB.
-If you disagree with this final decision it can be appealed to the Workplace Safety and Insurance Appeals Tribunal (WSIAT), the external and final level of appeal of worker’s compensation decisions.
+If you disagree with this final decision, it can be appealed to the Workplace Safety and Insurance Appeals Tribunal (WSIAT), the external and final level of appeal of workers’ compensation decisions.

-• A hearing before an adjudicator (either written or oral, depending on your circumstances)
+The WSIAT process will include a hearing before an adjudicator (either written or oral, depending on your circumstances) and a final decision on your case.

 The process of appealing a WSIB decision may range from a few months to several years.
 This will depend on the stage at which your appeal is taking place.
 In addition, delays due to backlogs can make the process lengthier and more frustrating for injured workers.